Rokoko/luton/README.md

 ## About

 Luton City is created as an open recording space.
-The idea is for users of the project to extend the world with new and exsiting content.
+The idea is for users of the project to extend the world with new and existing content.
 This can either be props, characters, or even environments.
 There are no limits.
 Collaborate with us to add further expand the world of Luton City

-If you ever want to experiment with adding content, feel free to "Fork" this reporsitory.
+If you ever want to experiment with adding content, feel free to "Fork" this repository.
 There even is a possibility for your content to be added to the main project.

 ## Whats included